MrsDaehin/SEETEST-ChaosEngineering/00-requirements.md

-# Workshop with Kubernetes
+# Workshop with Chaos Mesh

 Welcome to this workshop.
-The workshop is associated with a [slide deck](https://docs.google.com/presentation/d/1ahLGbzdvkW14ABte-VKvMXuZ95SnpA09ra6t5Xjode0/edit?usp=sharing).
+The workshop is associated with a [slide deck](https://docs.google.com/presentation/d/1wzkwpPH4OxQJW8Bz6JoF8bHlodwcKR6gAhZjUsGfN1U/edit?usp=sharing).
 Material used in the workshop is based on different examples from github, articles and kubernetes.io

 ## Prerequisites